andreaUNAM/cringecentral/live_slug_reaction.md

 "I don't know where he gets it," Din replied, feeling his smile grow even wider.

-Cobb gave out a chuckle (he always got the sarcasm no one else seemed to get), and as he lifted his head, his hands slipped from the back of Din's head to his neck, sliding over the fabric until they landed on his shoulders.
+Cobb gave out a chuckle (he always got the humor no one else seemed to get), and as he lifted his head, his hands slipped from the back of Din's head to his neck, sliding over the fabric until they landed on his shoulders.
 "I'll leave you to it," he said, but didn't move away.
 "Can I...?"

 In some remote part of his brain, Din considered that the wise thing to do was let the Marshal finish his request, or at least say a few words beyond "can I" to gauge its nature.
 He didn't care.
 "Yes.
 Anything," he blurted out.